merylstreet/mkgmap-docker/README.md

 - build docker image by running ```./build.sh```
 - read the ```garmin.sh``` - it is the main workhorse
 - download OSM PBF data from <https://download.geofabrik.de/index.html>.
-You can download more than one *.pdf file - it will be complied into one output file
+You can download more than one *.pbf file - it will be complied into one output file
 - *edit* and run `create_map.sh`

 TODO: